keystonejs/keystone/examples/document-field/README.md

 ### The `Post.content` field

-The `Post.content` field shows enabling all of the formatting features and using component blocks.
+The `Post.content` field uses the full complement of formatting and editor options, including multi-column layouts.

 ```ts
 content: document({